veltzer/demos-devops-terraform/exercises/basic/03_plans_and_applies/exercise.md

 * Terraform informs you that it is Refreshing the State.
     * after the first apply, any subsequent plans and applies will check the infrastructure it created and updates the terraform state with any new information about the resource.
 * Next, you'll notice that Terraform informed you that there are no changes to be made.
-This is because the infrastructure was just created and there were no changes detected, no changes to your instructure code instructions.
+This is because the infrastructure was just created and there were no changes detected, no changes to your infrastructure code instructions.

 ### Handling Changes